Legend of RPS 24-Hour Trading Volume Tops $19.62 (LRPS)

-Legend of RPS (LRPS) traded flat against the dollar during the twenty-four hour period ending at 21:00 PM ET on May 1st.
-One Legend of RPS token can now be purchased for $0.14 or 0.00000652 BTC on exchanges.
-Legend of RPS has a market capitalization of $135.47 million and approximately $19.62 worth of Legend of RPS was traded on exchanges in the last 24 hours.
-During the last week, Legend of RPS has traded 0.2% higher against the dollar.
+Legend of RPS (LRPS) traded flat against the US dollar during the 1-day period ending at 22:00 PM E.T. on May 3rd.
+One Legend of RPS token can now be bought for $0.14 or 0.00000652 BTC on popular exchanges.
+Legend of RPS has a total market capitalization of $135.47 million and approximately $19.62 worth of Legend of RPS was traded on exchanges in the last day.
+During the last week, Legend of RPS has traded 0.2% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.